 PVA places its investments in creditworthy financial institutions.
-PVA's investments are with two different brokerage firms and the investments are in excess of Security Investor Protection coverage limits of \$250,000 per brokerage firm at June 30, 2020 and 2019.
+PVA's investments are with two different brokerage firms and the investments are in excess of Security Investor Protection coverage limits of \$250,000 per brokerage firm at June 30, 2021 and 2020.

-Approximately 70% and 73%, respectively of PVA's consolidated public contribution revenue was processed was by two vendors for the year ended June 30, 2020 and 2019.
+Approximately 80% and 70%, respectively of PVA's consolidated public contribution revenue was processed was by two vendors for the years ended June 30, 2021 and 2020.
 Additionally, PVA has contracts with several other service providers that are collectively owned by a single parent company.
 PVA has no reason to believe that relationships with these service providers will be discontinued in the foreseeable future.
+However, any interruption of these relationships (i.e., the failure to renew the contract or withholding of funds) would adversely affect PVA's ability to finance ongoing operations.